pc2ccs/pc2v9/website/content/_index.md

 ### Disclaimer

-The software available through this site is provided free and “as is”, with the usual disclaimers: lack of guarantee of suitability for any particular purpose, no stated or implied responsibility for the results of their use, etc.
+The software available through this site is provided free and "as is", with the usual disclaimers: lack of guarantee of suitability for any particular purpose, no stated or implied responsibility for the results of their use, etc.

 In other words, we find this system to be very useful for managing programming contest operations, and we think you will too; but we